Al Pacino: Personal life

-Relationships
+Relationships and children

+Pacino had a relationship with his The Godfather Trilogy co-star Diane Keaton.
+Their on-again, off-again relationship ended after the filming of The Godfather Part III.
+He has had relationships with Jill Clayburgh, Tuesday Weld, Marthe Keller, Veruschka von Lehndorff, Kathleen Quinlan, Lyndall Hobbs, and Penelope Ann Miller.
+Pacino had a ten-year relationship with Argentine actress Lucila Polak from 2008 to 2018.

 Pacino has four children.
 The eldest, Julie Marie (born October 16, 1989), is his daughter with acting coach Jan Tarrant.
-He has twins, son Anton James and daughter Olivia Rose (born January 25, 2001), with actress Beverly D'Angelo, with whom he had a relationship from 1997 until 2003.
-He has a son, Roman (born June 15, 2023) with his producer girlfriend Noor Alfallah, who is 53 years younger than he is.
+He has twins conceived through IVF and born January 25, 2001, with actress Beverly D'Angelo, with whom he had a relationship from 1997 until 2003.
+He has a son, born June 15, 2023, with producer Noor Alfallah, with whom he had a relationship from 2022 to 2024.
 Pacino, at age 83, is one of the oldest fathers on record.
 He has never been married.

-Pacino had a relationship with his The Godfather Trilogy co-star Diane Keaton.
-Their on-again, off-again relationship ended after the filming of The Godfather Part III.
-Keaton said of Pacino, "Al was simply the most entertaining man ...
-To me, that's, that is the most beautiful face.
-I think Warren [Beatty] was gorgeous, very pretty, but Al's face is like whoa.
-Killer, killer face."
-He has had relationships with Jill Clayburgh, Tuesday Weld, Marthe Keller, Veruschka von Lehndorff, Kathleen Quinlan, Lyndall Hobbs, and Penelope Ann Miller.
-Pacino had a ten-year relationship with Argentine actress Lucila Polak from 2008 to 2018.

-Substance abuse issues
+Health and addiction

-Pacino has admitted to abusing drugs and alcohol early in his career, partly because he found his sudden fame after The Godfather difficult to cope with.
+Pacino has admitted to abusing alcohol and pills (specifically downers) early in his career, partly because he found his sudden rise to fame after The Godfather difficult to cope with.
 He achieved sobriety in 1977.

-Health
+In his memoir, Pacino stated that he has never taken cocaine in his life, even though there's the "general belief" that he is a cocaine addict due to his roles in films like Scarface.

-Pacino revealed in 2024 that he almost died of COVID-19 in 2020; his near-death experience has led him to not believe in an afterlife.
+Pacino said in 2024 that he almost died of COVID-19 in 2020; his near-death experience has led him to doubt the existence of an afterlife.